Student Groups Affiliated with Hillel

 HLC works with Hillel to foster a vibrant campus Jewish community at Washington University, nurturing diverse expressions of Jewish life.
 HLC’s programs are guided by three pillars: Living, Learning & Doing.
-To get involved, contact Miriam Ross-Hirsch at firstname.lastname@example.org.
+To get involved, contact president Julie Cole at email@example.com.

 First Year Students of Hillel (FYSH)

 FYSH seeks to engage first year students in Jewish campus life through social events and other experiences that connect students with one another and help ease their transition to Washington University.
-For more information, contact Benjy Forester at email@example.com.
+For more information, contact chairs Jenn Greenberg (firstname.lastname@example.org) and Danielle Scharf (email@example.com).

 Challah for Hunger